vmagelo/msdocs-python-flask-azure-container-app-dev/README.md

 # Deploy a Python (Django) app to Azure to Azure Containers Apps

-This Python app is a simple restaurant review application built with the [Flask](https://flask.palletsprojects.com/en/2.1.x/) framework.
-The app uses stores application data in PostgreSQL with environment variables defining the connection info.
+This Python web app is a simple restaurant review application built with the [Flask](https://flask.palletsprojects.com/en/2.1.x/) framework.
+The web app stores application data in PostgreSQL with environment variables defining the connection info.

-Here are some scenarios for using this repo.
-The first scenario is the primary deployment of this repo.

 This repo was created to be built to a Docker image and run as a container instance in [Azure Container Apps](https://azure.microsoft.com/services/container-apps/).
 For more information, see the tutorial [TBD][TBD].